 Employees often bring their cell phones to work, a choice that could potentially cause numerous hazards on the job.
-Cell phones can be a dangerous distraction in the workplace.
-Just like other workplace distractions such as horseplay and chattering with co-workers, cell phones can cause us to lose focus on the task at hand.
+Cell phones can be a dangerous distraction, causing us to lose focus on the task at hand.
 When used inappropriately, these devices can get employees in trouble at work as well as potentially cause serious injury.